larsh0103/retouch/README.md

-AI Auto Retouch
+Auto Retouch

-This repository contains the implementation of the paper "Lars Vågnes Awesome paper on face retouch", and sample images.
+This repository contains an UNOFFICIAL implementation of the paper "AutoRetouch: Automatic Professional Face Retouching".